Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: Manifold optimization for MbF-PCA

 \subsection{Improvements over \textsc{FPCA}}

-\citeauthor{OA19} (\citeyear{OA19}) proposed \textsc{FPCA}, an SDP formulation of fair PCA\footnote{See Section \ref{sec:fpca} of the supplementary material for its precise description.}, in which matching the first and second moments of the protected groups after dimensionality-reduction are approximated as convex constraints.
+\citeauthor{OA19} (\citeyear{OA19}) proposed \textsc{FPCA}, an SDP formulation of fair PCA\footnote{See Section \ref{sec:fpca} of the supplementary material (SP) for its precise description.}, in which matching the first and second moments of the protected groups after dimensionality-reduction are approximated as convex constraints.
 However, this has several shortcomings, which we discuss here and empirically exhibit in a later section.

-First, there are cases in which matching the mean and covariance alone is not enough.
-The simplest ``counterexample'' would be when two protected groups have the same mean and covariance, yet they have different distributions.
-This is illustrated in Figure \ref{fig:exp1-1}.
-While this previous point can be countered by the application of the kernel trick to FPCA, this raises a second issue: their formulation requires solving \footnote{In their approach, the final solution $V$ is obtained by taking the first $d$ eigenvectors of $P$.} a $p \times p$-dimensional SDP, motivated by the reparameterization $P = V V^\intercal$ \cite{Arora13}.
+First, there are cases in which matching the mean and covariance alone is not enough; this was explicitly shown and discussed in Section \ref{sec:fair-dim} where we've presented a simple ``counterexample'' in which two protected groups have different distributions with same mean and covariance.
+(Figure \ref{fig:exp1-1}) While this previous point may be countered by the application of the kernel trick to FPCA, this raises a second issue: their formulation requires solving \footnote{In their approach, the final solution $V$ is obtained by taking the first $d$ eigenvectors of $P$.} a $p \times p$-dimensional SDP, motivated by the reparameterization $P = V V^\intercal$ \cite{Arora13}.
 Since SDP is known to become inefficient (or even computationally infeasible) in high dimensions, this quickly becomes intractable for high-dimensional data (for linear or polynomial kernels) or for any moderate to large size datasets (for the RBF kernel).
 Finally, their approach involves a relaxation of a rank constraint ($\rank(P) \leq d$) to a trace constraint ($\tr(P) \leq d$), yielding sub-optimal outputs in presence of (fairness) constraints, even to substantial order in some cases.
-In Section \ref{sec:low-sdp} of the supplementary material (SP), we discuss in detail why \textsc{FPCA} may lead to such degraded explained variance.
+In Section \ref{sec:low-sdp} of the SP, we discuss in detail why \textsc{FPCA} may lead to such degraded explained variance.